123passa/Alexa-enabled-ESP-8266-for-every-Alexa-device/README.md

 What I  suggest you is to follow almost everything in the guide linked above.
 You should modify few things and use the code I provide you.

-The pints of the guide that needs to be modified are the following:
+The points of the guide that needs to be modified are the following:

 1. Instead of adding a switch add a text block
 2. Load the code I provided you into the ESP and change the following:

-   #define WIFI_SSID "HERE ADD YOUR WIFI NAMe"
+   #define WIFI_SSID "HERE ADD YOUR WIFI NAME"

    #define WIFI_PASS "HERE ADD YOUR WIFI PASSWORD"